Duane Allman’s 1950s Gibson Les Paul Standard “Hot Lanta”

 After Duane’s death, this guitar remained with his brother Gregg, who eventually traded it with Allman Brothers’ road manager Twiggs Lyndon for a 1939 Ford Opera coupe [Guitar Player magazine, October 1981].
 During this period, Twiggs re-fretted the guitar and inlaid Duane’s name on the back of the body using the old frets [The Big House, Vintage Guitar magazine by Dave Kyle, December 1996].
 Lyndon often carried the guitar on the road with Dixie Dregs, and he had it with him at the time of his tragic death on November 16, 1979.
 Because the band was on the road, for the time being, the guitar remained with Dregs guitarist Steve Morse until he was able to give it back to Twiggs’ family.

-To avoid confusion, it is important to point out that this guitar was not the one that Duane used on Live at Fillmore East.
-Duane bought “Hot ‘Lanta” ( Duane did not name his guitars) on the afternoon of the first of the last Fillmore shows, according to Kurt Linhof.
+To avoid confusion, it is important to point out that this guitar was not the one that Duane used on the live album At Fillmore East.
+Duane bought “Hot ‘Lanta” (Duane did not name his guitars) on the afternoon of the first of the last Fillmore shows, according to Kurt Linhof.
 Randy Poe thinks that Linhof meant June 25, 1971 [Randy Poe, Skydog, p.
 296].
-June 25, 26 or 27, either way, it means that this guitar was not used on September 23, 1970 nor on March 11, 12 or 13, 1971.
-The Fillmore East Les Paul is, in fact, the 1959 Cherry Burst mentioned above.